mjjeans/DTC/README.md

   <li>Double-clicking any printer field brings up a window with all known printers at the site.</li>
 </ul>
 <br><br>
 The Zip Code Search tab allows you to enter a Zip Code and find the nearest sites and techs.
 Techs are color coded the same as in the tech info box on the main tab.
-Site are color coded: green for Active sites, yellow for Inactive sites, red for Closed or Sold sites and light blue for planned sites.
+Site are color coded: green for Active sites, yellow for Inactive sites, red for Closed or Sold sites and light blue for Planned sites.

+<br><br><br>
+Stripped down versions of the server databases used by the tool have been included.
+These have had proprietary info removed and been compacted into three SQLite databases.
+These database files need to be in the same directory as the Python script for tht tool to operate.